xiix0/scam/README.md

-You need no longer worry about the future.
-This time tomorrow you'll be dead.
+You have an unusual understanding of the problems of human relationships.